-Even with the admission of black voters, the proportion of government positions held by black Americans was still smaller than their proportion in the population.
-They were rarely elected to high positions, and until 1990 no black person was ever elected or nominated to serve as governor of a southern state.
+1990 no black person was ever elected or nominated to serve as governor of a southern state.
 South Carolina was the only state where a black judge served in the state supreme court, and, because the state was 60 percent African American, only in South Carolina did African Americans form a plurality of the legislature.
 Nevertheless, more than 2,000 black citizens gained political office in the Reconstruction South.
 Some were policemen, some were sheriffs, some were tax assessors.
 Their roles were important because they ensured that fairness would be enforced and that the rule of law would be upheld.

-16-3b Carpetbaggers and Scalawags
+16-зь Carpetbaggers and Scalawags

-Yet white men held most of the offices in the new state governments, and many were Republicans supportive of protecting black rights.
+Yet white men held most of the offices in the new state governments, and many were Republicans supportive of carpetbagger Northern-born white who moved south after the Confederacy's defeat scalawag Southern-born white Republican; many had been nonslaveholding poor farmers protecting black rights.
 Some of these new officials were northern-born white men who moved south after the Confederacy's defeat.
 Southerners called these men carpetbaggers because they supposedly journeyed to the South with nothing more than what they could carry in a ratty old carpetbag.
 The carpetbag was meant to symbolize corruption and lowliness, as supposedly poor and pretentious northerners headed south seeking to capitalize on the region's fall from grace.
-Not all the socalled carpetbaggers were corrupt, of course.
+Not all the so-called carpetbaggers were corrupt, of course.
 Many of them came to the South with a desire to improve the lot of America's black people.